phamquangsang661/FS2FE-Reminato-Testing/README.md

 npm run db:migrate-prod
 ```

-The back-end also run this in **postinstall** command.
-It will generate type for prisma in typescript and also migrate database in production.
+This command will generate type for prisma in typescript and also migrate database in production.
 Foreach update in database you can use following command also.

 ```bash
 npm run db:auto-prod